Palestinian shot dead trying to breach Gaza border: Israel army - Journal du Cameroun

 An army statement said troops thwarted an “infiltration attempt” by “two terrorists who damaged the security fence and were armed with an axe.”

-Soldiers “fired towards the terrorists, killing one of them,” it added, without clarifying what happened to the second suspect.
+Soldiers “fired towards the terrorists, killing one of them,” it added, without saying what happened to the second suspect.

 There was no immediate confirmation from the health ministry in Gaza.